seohsirk/next-supabase-ai-template/README.md

 Your application will be defined in the `apps/web` package.
 This is where you will define the main application, including the routing, layout, and global styles.

 If you want - create a package for it - but it's not necessary.
 The `apps/web` package is the main application and you can place all your logic and files there.

+### 4. Updating "packages"

+The app is designed so that you should focus on what's in `apps/` and that's it.
+The packages are managed by the core team and are updated regularly.

+So - should you update the packages?
+If you need to, then you need to.

+Makerkit makes assumptions and as such - they may not apply to your specific use case.
+If you need to update the packages, you can and should do so - but it's worth noting that this will cause conflicts.
+That's fine, but you need to resolve them.

 ## Installing a Shadcn UI component